YannickMyxe/CCTP/README.md

-# ccstl
+# CCSTL
-Computer Craft Secure Transfer Layer
+**The Computer Craft Secure Transfer Layer** aims to add a security layer on top of CC:Tweaked.